5 Things To Know About Buying & Eating Chicken

-- Consider taking part in the Meatless Mondays movement, and add your own Chicken-free Thursdays to help broaden your culinary horizons, be kinder to the earth and to support healthy gut bacteria.
+- Consider taking part in the Meatless Mondays movement, and add your own Chicken-free Thursdays to help broaden your culinary horizons and be kinder to the earth.

-- Think of chicken as the side show, not the main event….when you do eat chicken, eat smaller amounts.
+- Think of chicken as the side show, not the main event.
+When you do eat chicken, you may want to eat smaller amounts.

-- Remember, if you are scaling back on animal products, do so without trying to fill up on processed non-meat alternatives, which tend to be full of health-sapping additives and preservatives.
+- Remember, if you are scaling back on animal products, do so without trying to fill up on processed non-meat alternatives, which can be full of additives and preservatives.